 2018 brought three major changes that will impact how we use Social Media in 2019:

-OVERALL: Advertising and commercial revolution of Social
+GENERAL TREND: Advertising and commercial revolution of Social

 Not only did all leading platforms offer new advertising possibilities (Whatsapp firstly announced advertising possibilities | Facebook & Twitter enabled Video Ads).
 More than that, Instagram, Snapchat & Pinterest introduced Shoppable Posts, which forward users directly from a post to purchase.
 Additionally, Whatsapp and Facebook introduced new CRM tools to help brands foster Customer Engagement.